rust-lang/book/src/ch03-01-variable-bindings-and-mutability.md

 explore how and why Rust encourages us to favor immutability, and why we might want to opt out of that.

-Variables being immutable means that once a value is bound, you can't change that value.
+Variables being immutable means once they're initialized, you can't change their value.
 To illustrate this, let's generate a new project in your projects directory called `variables` by using `cargo new --bin variables`.

 Then, in your new `variables` directory, open `src/main.rs` and replace its code